david-drew/OpenVINO-Samples/OpenVINO_Overview.md

-# Get Started with OpenVINO™
+# Get Started with OpenVINO™ on Linux

 This guide provides you with the information that will help you to get started with OpenVINO toolkit on Linux*.
 With this guide, you will:
 * Learn the OpenVINO™ inference workflow.